 Gatlinburg: Gateway to the Great Smoky Mountains National Park

 Gatlinburg boasts some of the main entrances into the Great Smoky Mountains National Park.
 Completely free to enter, the GSMNP is the most visited national park in the United States!
-When you stay in Gatlinburg, you’ll be minutes away from over 500,000 acres of unspoilt Appalachian wilderness.
+When you stay in Gatlinburg, you’ll be minutes away from over 500,000 acres of unspoiled Appalachian wilderness.
 If you love spending time hiking, fishing, or horseback riding, a Gatlinburg based vacation might be right for you.

 Pigeon Forge is home to the South’s favorite theme park!
 Dollywood is the brainchild of music superstar Dolly Parton, a Sevier County native who has given so much back to her community.
 At Dollywood, guests will enjoy awesome rides, musical shows, and seasonal festivals that bring talented performers from all around the world right to Pigeon Forge.
 During the summer, vacationers can visit Dollywood’s Splash Country for some wet and wild water park fun.